tecnalia-advancedmanufacturing-robotics/ros_pkg_gen/README.md

 ```
 rosrun package_generator generate_xml_skel cpp_node_update my_new_package_spec.ros_package
 ```
-A basic structure of template speciication (to be then filled) is then genrated, based on the template considered.
+A basic structure of template specification (to be then filled) is then generated, based on the template considered.

 [template_readme]: package_generator_templates/README.md